Pandorea jasminoides: Description

+Inflorescences

 The flowers are borne on the ends of stems or in upper leaf axils in groups 60–120 mm long.
 The five sepals are fused at the base forming a cup-shaped tube 5–8 mm long with lobes 1–2 mm long.
 The five petals are fused at the base forming a trumpet shape that is white or pink on the outside and pink to red and hairy inside, the tube 40–60 mm long with lobes 20–30 mm long.
 The four stamens are enclosed in the petal tube.
 Flowering occurs from September to March and the fruit is an oblong or oval capsule 40–60 mm long and 10–20 mm wide containing winged seeds.

 Taxonomy

 Bower of beauty was first formally described in 1837 by George Don, who gave it the name Tecoma jasminoides in his book, A General History of Dichlamydeous Plants.
 In 1894, Karl Moritz Schumann changed the name to Pandorea jasminoides in Die Natürlichen Pflanzenfamilien.